CINPLA/expipe/docs/introduction.rst

 Introduction
 ------------

-In neuroscience today, due to technological advances, we are witnessing a revolution in methodology.
+We are witnessing a revolution in methodology in neuroscience today, due to technological advances.
 The vast collection of recording setups used on a variety of experimental subjects puts high demands on flexible data organization.

 To ease this organization we introduce a tool for the experiment pipeline named